Skip to content

 The Commission's Terms of Reference can be found here.

-What are the areas of law, policy, and practice that the Independent Commission will review?
+What were the areas of law, policy, and practice that the Independent Commission reviewed?

 • The legislative framework that enables the Government to adopt emergency powers during a public health crisis